openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    binary operation
    conversion

-2. If the left-hand operand expression is an array access expression (see :ref:`Array Indexing Expression`), then:
+2. If the left-hand-side operand expression is an array access expression (see :ref:`Array Indexing Expression`), then:

-   -  Array reference subexpression of the left-hand operand is evaluated.
+   -  Array reference subexpression of the left-hand-side operand is evaluated.
       If the evaluation completes abruptly, then so does the assignment expression.
-      In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+In that case, the right-hand-side operand and the index subexpression are not evaluated, and no assignment occurs.

-   -  If the evaluation completes normally, then the index subexpression of the left-hand operand is evaluated.
+   -  If the evaluation completes normally, then the index subexpression of the left-hand-side operand is evaluated.
 If the evaluation completes abruptly, then so does the assignment expression.
-      In that case, the right-hand operand is not evaluated, and the assignment does not occur.
+In that case, the right-hand-side operand is not evaluated, and no assignment occurs.

    -  If the evaluation completes normally, the value of the array reference subexpression refers to an array, and the value of the index subexpression is less than zero, greater than, or equal to the *length* of the array, then ``ArrayIndexOutOfBoundsError`` is thrown.
-      In that case, the assignment does not occur.
+In that case, no assignment occurs.

    -  If the evaluation completes normally, then the value of the index subexpression is used to select an array element referred to by the value of the array reference subexpression.
-The value of this element is saved, and then the right-hand operand is evaluated.
+The value of this element is saved, and then the right-hand-side operand is evaluated.
       If the evaluation completes abruptly, then so does the assignment expression.
-      In that case, the assignment does not occur.
+In that case, no assignment occurs.

    -  If the evaluation completes normally, consideration must be given to the saved value of the array element selected in the previous step.
-While this element is a variable of type ``S``, and ``T`` is the type of the left-hand operand of the assignment operator determined at compile time:
+While this element is a variable of type ``S``, and ``T`` is the type of the left-hand-side operand of the assignment operator determined at compile time:

       - If ``T`` is a primitive type, then ``S`` is the same as ``T``.

-        The saved value of the array element, and the value of the right-hand operand are used to perform the binary operation of the compound assignment operator.
+        The saved value of the array element, and the value of the right-hand-side operand are used to perform the binary operation of the compound assignment operator.

         If this operation completes abruptly, then so does the assignment expression.
-        In that case, the assignment does not occur.
+In that case, no assignment occurs.

         If this evaluation completes normally, then the result of the binary operation converts to the type of the selected array element.